 It can be difficult to put into words what the job as a ski instructor is and what a season really entails.
 The things you experience, the lessons you learn along the way and the fun you have; those are things to look back at with a big smile.
-Laerke has put these experiences into words, as a letter to herself and we could not describe the feeling of doing a season any better!
+Laerke has put these experience as a ski instructor in Austria into words, as a letter to herself and we could not describe the feeling of doing a season any better!

 “You are now sitting on the floor, surrounded by piles of clothes and an empty suitcase.
 You wonder: ‘What do I take when I can bring 4 months worth of clothes in one suitcase?
 Should I bring a party outfit?
 Should I bring swimwear?
 Sportswear?
 And what about Christmas Eve?!’
 All these thoughts run around in your head.
 ‘Who am I going to sit next to in the bus tomorrow?
 Who will I share the hotelroom with?
 With who will I go to my destination?’

 You have a million questions and it is as if every question brings about 10 new ones.
 And then we haven’t even talked about teaching or work at all.
 Or housing.
 Or the ski school boss.
 Or your ski skills.
 Or German abilities.

 Right now, Laerke, you sit and are quite desperate and feel that end of the season as a ski instructor in Austria is still thousands of years away.
 But just wait.
 It will be over before you know it and you’ll be back home in Denmark, trying to understand what all the fuss was about.

 In the next 4 months, you will learn more than you’ve learned in 3 years of highschool.
 You will learn a lot about skiing of course, but also a lot about yourself, about cultures, about people, communication, managers, finances, laundry and so much more.”

 Living the life